covid 19 response: Spectator Code of Conduct

 It is important to us to protect the health and wellbeing of all racegoers and team members.
 We ask you to come racing with us in that same spirit.

-As part of the latest government advice and to protect everyone’s health in light of the ongoing COVID 19 public health situation, we will require contact information and consent to our Code of Conduct from everyone who visits our racecourses before they arrive.
+As part of the latest government advice and to protect everyone’s health in light of the ongoing public health situation, we will require contact information and consent to our Code of Conduct from everyone who visits our racecourses before they arrive.
 If you are the lead organiser or booker for your day with us, your guests accompanying you must also individually and directly consent with us in advance of their arrival.

 Data will only be held in accordance with applicable law and will be removed after 21 days if you do not opt in to remain in contact with us.

 For your own safety and that of your fellow racegoers, you must observe and consent to the following before entering our Racecourse:

 Current government guidance, which must be followed on our racecourses:

 - have any Covid-19 symptoms (fever, cough, loss or changed sense of smell)

 - are required to self-isolate for travel or NHS contact and trace reasons